 Paschal Mystery the work of salvation accomplished by Jesus Christ through his passion, Death, Resurrection, and Ascension.
-The Paschal Mystery is celebrated in the liturgy of the Church, and its saving effects are experienced by us in the sacraments.
+The Paschal Mystery is celebrated in the liturgy of the Church, and we experience its saving effects in the sacraments.
+In every liturgy of the Church, God the Father is blessed and adored as the source of all blessings we have received through his Son in order to make us his children through the Holy Spirit.